South Downtown, Warsaw: Warsaw Uprising

-On 1 September 1944, the Bełt Battalion of the Polish resistance forces managed to occupy a portion of the Jerusalem Avenue, between Marszałkowska Street and Bracka Street.
+On 1 September 1944, the Bełt Battalion of the Home Army managed to occupy a portion of Jerusalem Avenue, between Marszałkowska Street and Bracka Street.
 In the first days of the uprising, to fortify their position, the Bełt and Kiliński Battalions built a barricade between buildings with numbers 17 (now no. 23) and 22, between Marszałkowska Street and Krucza Street.
-It became an important line of communications, as the only connection of partisans between the south and north portions of the city.
-The barricade was under daily attacks and artillery and aerial bombardment from German forces, who tried to capture and destroy it.
-Despite that, the partisans managed to keep their positions there until the end of the uprising.
+It became an important line of communications, as the only connection of partisans between the south and north portions of the city under their control.
+The barricade was under daily attacks and artillery and aerial bombardment from German forces, which attempted capture and destroy it.
+Despite of this, the partisans managed to keep their positions until the end of the uprising.

 Following the outbreak of the uprising, German officers in the city received orders to raise it to the ground and executive the entire Polish population.
-It was done by expelling people from their houses, and burning buildings, section by section, starting from around the headquarters of Security Police.
-The inhabitants were rounded up by at Szucha Avenue, where they were selected into groups.
+The residents were expeled their houses, and the building were burned down section by section, starting from around the headquarters of Security Police.
+The inhabitants were rounded up on Szuch Avenue, where they were divided into groups.
 A portion, mostly women and children were expelled to the insurgent-controlled zones.
 Some people were also kept as forced labourers or hostages.
 The remaining people were set to be executed.
-Mass executions were first conducted at the Jordan garden at Bagatela Street, and later, in the ruins of the former building of General Inspector of the Armed Forces at 1 and 3 Ujazdów Avenue.
-Most of the people executed there were adult men and young boys deemed capable of fighting in the uprising, though in the first days, there were also killed women and young children.
+The mass executions were first conducted at the Jordan garden at Bagatela Street, and later, in the ruins of the former building of General Inspector of the Armed Forces at 1 and 3 Ujazdów Avenue.
+Most of the people executed there were adult men and young boys deemed capable of fighting in the uprising, though in the first days, women and young children were also executed.
 The bodies were cremated in the building.
 After 5 August, the number of executions done in the area has decreased.
-Since then, most of people killed there came from other parts of the city, including Siekierki, Sielce, Solec, and Upper Mokotów.
+Later most of people killed there were transported from other parts of the city, including Siekierki, Sielce, Solec, and Upper Mokotów.
 The executions lasted until early October.
 While the exact numbers remain unknown, it is estimated that between five and ten thousand people were executed there.

 The uprising lasted until 3 October 1944.
-Following the capitulation, the population was evicted, and a large portion of the city was razed to the ground.
+Following the capitulation, the population was evicted, and a large portion of the city was rased to the ground.

-This included South Downtown, which was already heavily destroyed during the conflict.
+This included South Downtown, which already suffered heavy destruction during the uprising.
 The neighbourhood and many of its historical buildings were rebuilt after the war.